Vi and Vim Text Editors commands Explained

 Save and exit

-To save changes and quit, use the 'Escape +: + w + q' command.
-To exit without saving, use the 'Escape +: + q +!' command.
-If the file is not changed, you can also use the 'Escape +: + q' command to exit.
+Use the 'Esc +: + w + q' command to save changes and quit.
+To exit without saving, use the 'Esc +: + q +!' command.
+If the file is not changed, you can use the 'Esc +: + q' command to exit.

 save and exit from vi and vim